NCBI-Hackathons/Cancer_Epitopes_CSHL/doc/Docker.md

 How to run the immSNP docker image
 ====================================

-Here are some notes how to use docker, and how to work with it.
+Here are some notes how to use `docker`, and how to work with it.
-The main idea of Docker is to create "containers" that contain the environment to run certain commands or programs.
+The main idea of `docker` is to create "containers" that contain the environment to run certain commands or programs, you can think of it as a lightweight virtual machine.
-Here, we provide a Dockerfile that you can use to build a Docker container that bundles the wrappers and tools needed to run the immSNP pipeline.
+Here, we provide a Dockerfile that you can use to build a `docker` container that will contain the wrappers and tools needed to run the immSNP pipeline.

 1. [Install Docker](#inst)
 2. [Download Dockerfile (and other scripts)](#git)